-The hedgerow, and potentially Oak T1 along the eastern boundary of the site area will need to be adequately protected during any approved development works.
+The trees in the garden and near to the garage that are being retained will need to be adequately protected during any approved development works where the canopies or calculated root protection areas extend across the field boundary.
 As a general rule at this site, measures to protect trees should follow the best practice principles set out in BS5837: Trees in Relation to Design, Development and Construction (2012).
 Prior to any construction or development work proceeding, the RPAs of individual trees to be retained should be marked out using the distances provided in the table within Appendix 1.